 Absolutely!
 I much prefer to meet face to face prior to your wedding day.
 It gives us a chance to get to know each other better, and importantly, makes sure we are the right fit for each other, as we’ll be spending a lot of time together on the day.
 I have a workspace & lounge area setup at a florist shop, owned by my wife and I in Mount Evelyn, which is the perfect base to the the Yarra Valley & Dandenongs.
 I’ll usually always meet couples there.
 We can then chat about your day over a coffee, tea, beer, cider etc …

 If you would rather do everything via skype, phone or email, that’s completely cool with me too.

 Do you offer an engagement / pre wedding shoot?

 Yes I do, these sessions are great because it gives both myself and you guys a chance to get to know each other a little more before the big day.
-We usually take about 1 – 2 hours and I also prefer to catch up for a coffee or drink somewhere beforehand to relax a little first.
-The best time is to start around an hour or so before sunset.
+We usually take about 1 – 2 hours and the best time is to start around an hour or so before sunset.
 You will get about 30 – 50 edited photos in high res, in an online gallery a couple of weeks after the shoot.

 How do we go about booking you in?

 Simply pay a 1/3 deposit of your chosen option via cash or EFT and I am officially yours for the day!
 I also have a booking form for you to sign and fill in details.

 I noticed on your ‘about me’ page that your wife is also a wedding florist.
 Do you offer a discount if we use both of your services?

 Yep, if you book both us and spend a minimum of $2000 with Red Earth Flowers for bouquets & styling, plus me on my album package – you’ll receive a free 6×6 parent album.
 Obviously I’m biased, but Kelly and her teams work is truly just amazing.
 We get to work together on weddings all the time and it’s a really nice feeling.